ergest/sql_patterns/Book/chap3.md

 SELECT *
 FROM cte6_name
 ```
+As you can see, there's an endless way in which you can chain or stack CTEs to solve complex queries.
 ### Level 2- Across multiple queries

 When you find yourself copying and pasting CTEs across multiple queries it's time to refactor them into views, UDFs or stored procedures.